 Press "UP" to enter the menu.
-The operating parameters menu contains the cutout reset mode parameter.
+The operating parameters menu contains the cutout reset mode parameter, cooling mode, and hot gas bypass mode.

-9.11.1 Cutout Reset Mode
+9.13.1 Cutout Reset Mode

 The cutout reset mode determines whether the cutout resets automatically when the bath temperature drops to a safe value or must be manually reset by the operator.